 Tallulah Gorge State Park

 Tallulah is one of the most magnificent canyons in the eastern United States.
 It is 2.0 mi. long, almost 1,000 ft. deep.
-Visitors may look at several overlooks and may also acquire the permit for use of trails and bottom of the gorge.
-A suspension hangs over the gorge at a height of 80 ft.
-This provides both views of the river as well as the waterflow.
+Visitors can take in the views from several overlooks and may also obtain a permit to hike the trails down to the gorge floor.
+A suspension bridge hangs over the gorge at a height of 80 feet.
+It provides breathtaking views of the river and the waterfalls below.

 There were two successful crossings of the gorge by tightrope walkers.
-Today, visitors can still see towers that were constructed for the purpose of crossing (Karl Wallenda).
-Along the gorge there is a surface path which is the vestige of an old railroad and can be utilized by both strollers and bicycles, there is a challenging 10-mile trail for mountain bikers.
-At the Jane Hurt Yarn Academic Center within the park, exhibits contain information about Tallulah Gorge, as well as the history of, and rugged terrain and weak ecosystems that include the surrounding area.
+Today, visitors can still see towers built for legendary tightrope artist Karl Wallenda’s famous crossings.
+Along the gorge, there is a paved path along the old railroad bed suitable for both walkers and cyclists.
+At the Jane Hurt Yarn Academic Centre within the park, exhibits contain information about Tallulah Gorge, as well as the history of, and rugged terrain and weak ecosystems that include the surrounding area.

 Amicalola Falls State Park

-Amicalola falls state park is among the best state parks in the gorge.
+Amicalola Falls State Park is among the best state parks in the gorge.
 The stunning landscape and hiking routes create a perfect destination for the visitors.
-Due to that fact Amicalola falls, which waterfalls down 729 in the largest waterfalls in the southern portion of the United States.
-Visitors can choose the variety of ways to view flowing water.
-A paved path that is accessible or a stair-step-like trail make it easy to find out how to enjoy the natural scenery together with other hikers who wish to gain entrance into the Canyon Climbers Club.
+Due to that fact, Amicalola Falls cascades down 729 feet, making it the tallest cascading waterfall in the eastern United States.
+Visitors can choose from a variety of ways to view flowing water.
+A paved path that is accessible or a stair-step trail makes it easy to enjoy the natural scenery alongside other hikers.

 An 8.5-mile path to Springer Mountain, the southern terminus of the 2,175-mile Appalachian Trail, takes hikers from Amicalola Falls State Park to where there is a viewpoint available of Georgia’s fantastic Appalachian mountains.
 Other shorter hiking routes are also part of this area for single-day hiking experiences.